 - 2005-2007, Post-Doctoral Teaching and Research Fellow, Endangered Languages Academic Program, School of Oriental and African Studies, University of London

-- Visiting Research Scholar, University of Gothenburg, Sweden (upcoming Autumn 2019 semester)
+- Visiting Research Scholar, University of Gothenburg, Sweden (Autumn 2019 semester)

 - Visiting Research Scholar, University of Gothenburg, Sweden (May 2017)